SKZBadHabit/MMDactyl/code/README.md

 ## Download

-downlad the latest Version from github
+downlad the latest Version from github all needed files for the appropiate version is included

+## (example: 6.0) raspberry RP2350

-## Copy Codecopy the things inside the version folder (example: 3.13) to your flashed raspberry
+## (example: 3.13) raspberry RP2040

-Files under MMdactyl/code/3.13
+- copy the Files under MMdactyl/code/3.13 to your RP2040 AFTER you prepared your RP with Circuitpython V8.
+- Please pay attention when copy libs folder look up under readme of [firm_libs](firm_libs/readme.md) to use the right version

 ## files for store data

 create manually for installation

-/runtime.txt
+- /runtime.txt

-/keypress.txt
+- /keypress.txt

-/settings.toml
+- /settings.toml

 ## file Information: